micheleangioni/node-ts-ai-starter/readme.md

 ## <a name="testing"></a>Testing

 Run `npm test` to run the tests or `npm run watch-test` to run the tests with the watcher.

-The tests will use both a MongoDB and an in-memory SqLite database, against which migrations and seedings will be run.

 ## <a name="guidelines"></a>Contribution Guidelines